Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes: III. Quantum Battery Capacity under the Unruh Channel

 with eigenvalues given by

 In an analogous manner, we compute the remaining three reduced density operators,

 The eigenvalues of above states are provided in the Appendix A.

-We consider that Alice falls toward the black hole with adjustable acceleration (\(\eta_a = \eta\)), while Bob undergoes infall with fixed acceleration (\(\eta_b = \frac{\pi}{6}\)).
+In the numerical analysis, Alice's proper acceleration $a_A$ is varied, while Bob's proper acceleration is fixed at \(a_B=2\pi\omega/\ln 3\).
+In the formulas this fixed acceleration corresponds to \(\sin^2 r_B=1/4\) and \(\cos^2 r_B=3/4\).
 The relative magnitudes of eigenvalues for these four density matrices are illustrated in Fig.\ref{fig:quad1}.

 Their quantum battery capacities Eq. (\ref{batty}) are given by,